NaniSkinner/AI_FinancialTutor/Docs/Tasks3-1.md

 - Secondary personas limited to 2 (could expand if needed)
 - Transitions only detected between consecutive assignments
 - Celebration messages are predefined (not customizable)
+- Requires real signal data for production use (currently using mocks)

 ### Future Enhancements